Last updated: February 20, 2024

 You can park your car alongside the road and make your way to the lookout via that walking trail.
 The nearest bus stop is a few hundred metres away on Gordon Rd.

-Elysian Rock Lookout
+Walk to the Elysian Rock Lookout

 The access walking trail can be found between two properties with a recognisable white fence on the right side of the trail.